-1626 is part of a coordinated row of 13 houses on the south side of Riggs Place designed by architect Harvey L. Page and built between 1892-1889 by developers Addison & Larcombe.
+1630 is part of a coordinated row of 13 houses on the south side of Riggs Place designed by architect Harvey L. Page and built between 1892-1889 by developers Addison & Larcombe.
 The original Queen Anne architecture is very intact both front and rear.
 The rear of these buildings has a rigorous continuity, with flat rear facades, regular window composition, and all but the end unit built to the same depth.
-Several houses have had one-story doglegs that were added in the 20th century, including 1626 Riggs, which has a modest one-story wing that extends 10'-4" deep and is 8'-4" wide.
+Several houses have had one-story doglegs that were added in the 20th century.
+Another unique feature that remains on three of the houses on this row (including at 1630) are the original outdoor toilet rooms, accessible only from the rear yard.